-We obtain three linear maps $f \rightarrow f, \ f \rightarrow f_x, \ \mbox{and} \ f \rightarrow f_w$ from $\mathbb{Z}_2[\mathbb{A}^n]$ to $\mathrm{M}(\mathbb{Z}_2^n, \mathbb{Z}_2)$.
+We obtain three linear maps $f \longrightarrow f, \ f \longrightarrow f_x, \ \mbox{and} \ f \longrightarrow f_w$ from $\mathbb{Z}_2[\mathbb{A}^n]$ to $\mathrm{M}(\mathbb{Z}_2^n, \mathbb{Z}_2)$.
 The coordinates $f$, $f_x$ and $f_w$ are connected, via the M$\ddot{\mbox{o}}$bius inversion formula, by the relations:

-The maps $f \rightarrow f_x \ \mbox{and} \ f \rightarrow f_w$ fail to be ring morphisms.
+The maps $f \longrightarrow f_x \ \ \mbox{and} \ \ f \longrightarrow f_w$ fail to be ring morphisms.
 Instead we have the identities:

-We define a predicate $O$ on finite sets as follows: given a finite set $a$, then $Oa$ holds iff the cardinality of $a$ is an odd number.
-In other words, $O$ is the map from finite sets to $\mathbb{Z}_2$ such that $Oa=1$ iff the cardinality of $a$ is odd.
+We define a predicate $O$ on finite sets as follows: given a finite set $a$, then $Oa$ holds if and only if the cardinality of $a$ is an odd number.
+In other words, $O$ is the map from finite sets to $\mathbb{Z}_2$ such that $Oa=1$ if and only if the cardinality of $a$ is odd.